Effects of pornography on young people: Exposure to public platforms

 The sexual lifestyles and behaviors of young people are reflective of sexual themes and content in electronic, print and social media platforms.
 They also reflect themes and norms in the physical and social environment.
 Young people are more likely to imitate the behaviors that they observe.
 They lack the full capacity to deal with sexual themes and representations mentally, emotionally and physically, which make it difficult for them to discern between what are acceptable according to societal norms and what are not acceptable standards in society.
-Children and adolescents who are exposed to explicit sexual material are also more likely to encounter sexual experiences at an early age.
+Increasing numbers of young people are being inadvertently exposed to pornographic material whilst online for other reasons.

 Children are more likely to be exposed to pornography and other forms of explicit sexual content online as they have easy access to technologies that enable them to connect to the internet, where these resources are widely available.

 Pornographic concepts can influence social norms, popular culture, music videos, movies, advertising and fashion, which appeal to young people.
 Pornography also conveys themes in relation to gender, sexual health, power, bodies, pleasure, consent, sexuality and sex which can influence young people's expectations of sex.
 It also portrays pleasure, respect and consent in highly sexual and misrepresented ways.

 Young people are more likely to encounter sexualized content in video games and social media as these devices appeal to young populations.
 These devices are also sanctioned or permitted by parents.
 Some video games may depict violent sexual themes, and time spent on social media may increase the chances of young people to encounter pornographic material or other sexually explicit content.
+Seemingly innocuous or educational websites can also expose children to unexpected pornographic imagery – The Daily Dot noted that when searching for seemingly innocuous terms on Wikimedia Commons like "wheel", one encounters plenty of pornographic photos unlikely to be relevant to the search – in this particular example, photos from a BDSM torture session.